cloudfoundry/summit-hands-on-labs/na-2020/cf-for-k8s/README.md

 - Using overlays with `ytt`
 - Delete cf-for-k8s

+**WE RECOMMEND YOU READ EACH STEP IN ITS ENTIRETY, SO THAT YOU HAVE CLEAR UNDERSTANDING OF HOW CF-FOR-K8S WORKS**

 ### Prerequisites

 Students must have basic knowledge of Cloud Foundry and Kubernetes.

+### Google Cloud Shell window size
+We recommend you increase the size of the cloudshell window to largest size available since this lab will exclusively work in console.

 ## Setup Environment

-Let's setup your environment by running the followign command in your console.
+Let's setup your environment by running the following command in your console.

 ```console
 eval "$(./setup-env.sh)"

 ```
+#### What its doing

-The script will install cf-cli, k14s tools (`ytt`, `kapp`) plus few other helpful tools for the lab session.
+- The script will install cf-cli, k14s tools (`ytt`, `kapp`) plus few other helpful tools for the lab session.

-The script also setups up your `kubeconfig` by connecting to an existing k8s cluster.
+- The script also setups up your `kubeconfig` by connecting to an existing k8s cluster.

-We are using bosh CLI to generate self-signed certificates and other credentials.
+- The script install bosh CLI to generate self-signed certificates and other credentials.
 It is a matter of convenience and in the future it will be replaced by tooling such as CredHub.

 ### Verify CLIs exists

+Running the following command will print versions for each CLI.

 ```console
 cf version